jakubmanczak/jakubmanczak/readme.md

-### Hi there 👋
+### jakub mańczak 🎮💖

-My name is Jakub Mańczak, people call me j4mesen and I'm a high school student learning IT in Poznań, Poland.
-I have a website with loads more info that you should see: [manczak.net](https://manczak.net)
+Hi there!
+My name is Jakub Mańczak, people online call me jamesen and I'm learning IT at a High School in Poznań, Poland.

+You can get more info here: [manczak.net](https://manczak.net).